How does Sky Q compare to Virgin and BT?

 Even Virgin's top TV package, Full House TV, has fewer channels than Sky's Original Bundle - but it comes with BT Sport included, and in HD.
 Sky customers need to pay at least £19 to get these channels added to their line-up, more if they want them in HD.

-The old Tivo box from Virgin Media, included as standard with most of their TV packages, is showing its age rather these days, but it's still a very clever piece of kit.
+The old 500Gb Tivo box from Virgin Media is included as standard with most of their standalone TV packages, and is showing its age these days, but it's still a very clever piece of kit.

 Whether that makes up for the fact that Virgin's Full House TV costs more than Sky Q, despite the much smaller number of channels it comes with, depends on whether we're also interested in each providers' other services.